 Guyanese Plait Bread

 This post is dedicated to my late grandmother Inez Glen, from West Ruimveldt Housing Scheme, Georgetown, Guyana.
-She baked homemade Guyanese plait bread every Saturday and it was the softest, tastiest bread.
+She baked homemade Guyanese bread every Saturday and it was the softest, tastiest bread.
 She passed down her cooking genes to all generations of our family and I am forever grateful that she gave us these traditions!

 You’ll smell it before you even see it.
 The mouthwatering aroma of freshly baked bread makes my entire home smell like a bakery when this is in the oven.
 Get ready for the best plait braid recipe!